scratchfoundation/scratch-extension-docs/index.md

 The ScratchX interface is very similar to the Scratch 2.0 interface with the exception of a set of features for loading Experimental Extensions.
 You can load your extension into ScratchX in the following ways:

-## Link to a .JS file on Github
+## Load a JavaScript file hosted on Github

-ScratchX does not host JavaScript extensions.
-Instead, we provide a way to link ScratchX to a publicly-hosted JS file.
+ScratchX does not host JavaScript extensions directly.
+Instead, we provide a way to load a publicly-accessible JavaScript extensions within the ScratchX editor.
+Currently hosts for JavaScript extensions are restricted to the `github.io` domain.

-In order to link a .JS file, you must first put your file on to Github, a web-based Git repository hosting service.
-This requires you set up a [Github](http://github.com) account if you don’t already have, and push your JS file to a [Github page](https://pages.github.com/).
+To create a publicly accessible JavaScript extension, you need to
+* Create a public repository on [Github](https://github.com)
+* Create a `gh-pages` branch in that repository
+* Clone the branch locally and then `git add` and `git commit` the JavaScript files to the `gh-pages` branch.
+* Push the updated branch to Github

+This will utilize the [Pages](https://pages.github.com/) service of GitHub to make the JavaScript files available over &lt;your_github_username&gt;.github.io/&lt;repository_name&gt;.
+Details on how to use Github Pages is available [here](https://pages.github.com/).

+You will also need to add a crossdomain.xml file
 _Need information about crossdomain.xml here, and encourage people to think about backwards compatibility_

-Next, to link ScratchX to your hosted file, right-click or shift-click on the ‘Load Experimental Extension’ from within the ‘More Blocks’ category in the blocks menu:
+Next, to link ScratchX to your hosted file, click on the ‘Load Experimental Extension’ from within the ‘More Blocks’ category in the blocks menu:

 ![](https://raw.githubusercontent.com/LLK/scratch-extension-docs/scratchx/images/link_to_js_menu.png)

-This launches a dialogue that prompts you to link to your Github page.
+This launches a dialogue that prompts you to link to the JavaScript file hosted on Github.io.
 You’ll need to copy the link to your publicly-hosted JS file on Github and then paste it into the box on the dialogue:

 ![](https://raw.githubusercontent.com/LLK/scratch-extension-docs/scratchx/images/link_to_github.png)